michaeluno/admin-page-framework/readme.txt

 = 3.8.8 =
 - Added the `post_type_taxonomy` custom field type that lets the user select taxonomy terms of selected post types.
 - Added the `save_unchecked` argument for the `checkbox`, `posttype`, and `taxonomy`  field types that decides whether to save values of unchecked terms.
+- Fixed a bug of calling a member function getSyntaxHighlightedPHPCode() on an undefined object in the network admin page of the demo.
 - Fixed a section ID conflict of `mixed` in demo examples.
 - Changed the handling mechanism of repeated fields (minor internal breaking change).
 - Tweaked the style of tool-tips.